 Allied Professional Certified Electrophysiology Specialist (CEPS) Exam

 The IBHRE Test Writing Committee and the National Board of Medical Examiners designed the CEPS certification examination for allied professionals.
 To maintain certification, participants must complete Verification of Continuing Education once every five years and recertify by re-examination once every ten years.
-Note: IBHRE will launch a new continuing competency program, IBHRE-C3, by the end of 2021.
+Note: IBHRE will launch a new continuing competency program in 2022.
+Questions?
+Contact IBHRE at C3@ibhre.org.

 About the Exam: